Research projects

 Role of cytokine signaling for immunopathology and tumor development

 Group Krebs Inflammation is a driver of cancer.
-We have shown that IL-33 signaling is important for the development of myeloproliferative neoplasms (MPN), a type of blood cancer, and for promoting colorectal cancer (CRC) (Mager, J Clin Invest, 2015; Mertz, OncoImmunology, 2015; Pastille, Mucosal Immunol, 2019).
+We have shown that IL-33 signaling is important for the development of myeloproliferative neoplasms (MPN), a type of blood cancer, and for promoting colorectal cancer (CRC) (Mager, J Clin Invest, 2015; Mertz, OncoImmunology, 2015; Pastille, Mucosal Immunol, 2019; Yeoh & Vu, Cytokine, 2022).
 We currently investigate the contribution of IL-33 to MPN progression and to the cellular and molecular mechanisms underlying IL-33-dependent CRC.
 For these studies, we use patient-derived samples and mouse models.

 Increased levels of IL-33 protein in bone marrow of MPN patients.
 IL-33: brown; CD34 (endothelial cells): red